 Although nutritional studies have extensively examined the influence of the quantity and quality of dietary and nutrients intake and their alteration on morbidity and mortality, investigations on temporal eating patterns and their effects are still scarce.
 The importance of the circadian rhythm in regulating physiological responses has been recognised for long, while its impact on nutrition and metabolism is still largely unknown [1–3].
 Some recent evidence have found that meal timing is associated with a wide variety of health outcomes.
 Skipping breakfast is associated with a higher risk of developing type 2 diabetes [4].
 Shift workers have a higher risk of developing metabolic syndrome [5] and type 2 diabetes [6].
 Evening intake of energy is positively associated with overweight/obesity [7].

 More recently, discernible temporal eating patterns that differed by sociodemographic and eating profiles were revealed by latent class analysis using nutrition survey data [8,9].
 Based on total energy consumption, the presence of 3 groups of eaters: grazers, early eaters, and late eaters was identified.
-So far, the temporal eating patterns were only based on averaging the total energy intake calculated from dietary recall and therefore could not capture the day-to-day variation in temporal eating patterns.
+So far, the temporal eating patterns were only based on averaging the total energy intake calculated from dietary recall across days and therefore could not capture the day-to-day variation in temporal eating patterns.
 Thus, the question of how much variability within a person follows one or several specific temporal eating patterns in his/her everyday life remains unanswered.
 Many factors, such as day of the week or season, or culture may contribute to daily variation in dietary intake, however, most of the variation in an individual’s diet seem to be without an obvious pattern.
 Intakes of macro-nutrients (carbohydrate, fat, and protein), due to the reason of their large contribution to the total energy intake, may have somewhat moderate degrees of day-to-day variation [10].
 Novel analytic methods that can account for this within-person day-to-day variation is needed.

 In the present report, we focused on temporal eating patterns for carbohydrate consumption in the UK adults.
 Eating more carbohydrate in the morning has been found to be negatively associated with metabolic syndrome [11].
 On the other hand, high total consumption of carbohydrate has been linked with higher risk of type 2 diabetes [12].
-Whether the amount or the timing (or both) of carbohydrate consumption during the day actually matters is an important question for people who concerned with their dietary health.
+Whether the amount or the timing (or both) of carbohydrate consumption during the day actually matters is an important question for people concerned with their dietary health.

 The National Diet and Nutrition Survey (NDNS)